Clinical-Genomics/scout/docs/user-guide/variants.md

 #### SVs

 SVs are structural variants, balanced or unbalanced chromosomal abberrations.
+Size filtering can be done either to show only variants longer than the given size, or shorter if the "Length shorter than" checkbox is activated.
+When the checkbox is ticked, queries are also inclusive of non-existing annotations e.g. SV events without size.
+Note that some BNDs, like interchromosomal translocations are given with a very large (larger than chromosome) size instead.

 Scout supports viewing general SVs as encoded in the VCF format specification.
 Some sample callers that we have worked with include: